Meeting of pen-pals was the highlight of the day

 Just a couple of days prior to our scheduled pass through Phoenix, we asked if Angel and Brian would be available for a quick get-together for coffee.
 Much to our delight, they were available.
 The rest was logistics.

 Road Trip 2021 Day 2 was quite unlike Day 1.
-There was no unexpected, unforeseen detour leading to unwanted experiences.
-Only the planned stop in Phoenix that was expected, foreseen, and wanted.
+There was no unexpected, unforeseen detour leading to unwanted experiences–only the planned stop in Phoenix that provided us the enjoyment that was expected, foreseen, and wanted.

 On the way from Phoenix to Tucson, we saw the University of Phoenix building and smiled.
 A couple of our friends back home did their coursework remotely and earned their graduate degrees from this university.